notniknot/technical-observability-for-ml/README.md

 **Traces:** We use Tempo to provide a scalable and cost-effective distributed tracing backend for cloud-native applications and infrastructure.

 # Setup
+Helm charts are in our setup advantageous because they provide an easy and repeatable way to package, configure, and deploy complex applications on Kubernetes clusters.
+They also provide versioning, rollback, and templating capabilities, making it easy to manage application deployments across multiple environments.

 ## Creating a K8s-Namespace
 ```